 Finding detox in North Carolina can be difficult.
-Here's everything you need to know about NC rehab options and how to find local treatment as soon as possible.
+Read on to learn more about the types of rehab in North Carolina and how to find a program.

 North Carolina has a startlingly high number of addiction-related deaths, with over 2,200 overdose deaths in 2018.
 In other words, six people die of a drug overdose every single day.

 In fact, North Carolina has the tenth highest drug overdose rate of all 50 states.
 However, this is a tiny percentage of the total people who are addicted to drugs and alcohol.
 About 500,000 people over 12 years are estimated to struggle with substance abuse in North Carolina.
 Unfortunately, the trend has stayed roughly the same over the past several years.